-Netflix’s $72 Billion Bid for Warner Bros.
-Reshapes the Streaming Power Map
+Netflix’s $72 billion bid for Warner Bros. reshapes the streaming power map

 After Netflix and Warner Bros.
 Discovery announced their $72 billion equity-value agreement on December 5, the transaction quickly became a live bidding contest and a regulatory test case.
-On December 8, Paramount Skydance launched an unsolicited all-cash tender offer for all of WBD at $30 per share, seeking to derail the Netflix deal and keep the company intact (including the networks slated for the Discovery Global spin-off).
+On December 8, Paramount Skydance launched an unsolicited all-cash tender offer at $30 per share to derail the Netflix deal and keep WBD intact, including networks slated for its Discovery Global spin-off.
 Within days, Netflix began a coordinated shareholder push backing its signed merger agreement and emphasizing regulatory execution, while WBD prepared formal filings to respond to the tender offer.

 Cash-and-stock consideration for WBD’s studios and streaming assets (HBO/HBO Max/Max), valued at $27.75 per share for the sold business after the Discovery Global separation.